University of Minnesota Rochester: Student enrollment and graduation

-Total UMR enrollment trended upward from 2009 through 2013, as UMR added courses; however, enrollment plateaued under 500 students, then dropped sharply.
+Total UMR enrollment trended upward from 2009 through 2013.
 In 2009 UMR admitted only first-year students.
 Beginning in the fall of 2012, courses were available for first-year, sophomore, junior, and senior undergraduate students.
-The number of first-year students hit a peak in the fall of 2013 and dropped off by 56.1% in the spring of 2015.

 UMR's overall enrollment trajectory has been consistently upward from Fall 2016 to Fall 2020.
-According to the UM official enrollment information in Fall 2016, 424 degree-seeking undergraduates were enrolled at UMR, while in Fall 2020, there were 614 degree-seeking undergraduates, representing a nearly 45% increase.
+According to the UM official enrollment information in fall 2016, 424 degree-seeking undergraduates were enrolled at UMR, while in fall 2020, there were 614 degree-seeking undergraduates, representing a nearly 45% increase.

 739 students had graduated from UMR as of the end of the 2019–2020 academic year.
 On May 18, 2013, UMR graduated its first class of 49 undergraduate students in the B.S. in Health Sciences and B.S. in Health Professions programs at the Mayo Civic Center in downtown Rochester.
 73 students graduated the following year, an additional 109 graduating during the 2014–2015 academic year, and another 109 walked across the stage on May 15, 2016.

-Cost of attendance and student debt

-UMR's costs of attendance has risen significantly since it first admitted students in 2009.
-In the 2010 aid year (covering fall 2009, spring 2010, and summer 2010) the cost of attendance (COA) was $21,762.
-In 2017 that cost was $26,136, a 20.1% increase.
-UMR's COA for the 2017–2018 academic year was $26,136.
-For reference the Twin Cities campus COA $27,348); followed by Duluth ($24,540), Morris ($23,922), and Crookston ($23,866).

-The average loan debt for UMR students who graduate with debt was $28,287 in aid year 2019, 28% of students had their full financial need met in aid year 2019.

 On-campus housing

-UMR's on-campus housing option is 318 Commons.
-The facility has a number of high-end features, such as granite countertops, particularly when compared with student housing on other campuses.
+UMR offers three on-campus housing options: 318 Commons, Residence at Discovery Square, and Student Life Center as of fall 2023.
 Because 318 Commons is designated as on-campus, UMR sets the rental rate, and the student pays the institution along with tuition, fees, and other expenses.
-UMR is the only University of Minnesota campus that does not offer a meal plan.
+UMR has a meal plan with the opening of the Student Life Center as of fall 2023.
+Residence at Discovery Square is another upperclassmen housing option along with 318 Commons, and is also apartment style living.
+The Student Life Center is housing available for incoming students and sophomores.